fnmdx111/churry/README.md

 move.from_(1).to(5)(spam)
 ```

-Moreover, for functions with variable arguments (both positional or keyword),
+Note that for functions with variable arguments (both positional or keyword),
-churry wouldn't know when to stop receiving arguments and begin to evaluate.
+churry wouldn't know when to stop receiving arguments.
-You have to call the churried function with empty argument.
+So you have to call the churried function with empty argument to inform churry
+that it's time to evaluate.
 For example,

 ```python
 @churried()